aman06it/plugin-templates/messages/uiEmbedding.md

 # description

-The generated LWC bundle consumes the first-party <lightning-ui-embedding> component, which is pre-wired with the three required attributes: the embedding URL (src), iframe sandbox tokens, and an accessible iframe title (title).
+The generated LWC bundle consumes the first-party <lightning-ui-embedding> component, which is pre-wired with the three required attributes: the embedding URL (--src), iframe sandbox tokens, and an accessible iframe title (--title).

 The generated LWC bundle contains four files (.html, .js, .js-meta.xml, .css) in a directory named with the camelCased component name.
 The bundle must live under a parent folder named "lwc".